 ASP Research Travel Grant Funding, Eligibility, Requirements

-ASP Research Travel awards will support Academic Student Projects that require travel, but are smaller in scope than traditional study abroad or off-campus learning opportunities (such as a semester abroad, the Kahane U.N.
-Program or the summer Richter Research Abroad awards).
+ASP Research Travel awards will support Academic Student Projects that require travel but are smaller in scope than traditional study abroad or off-campus learning opportunities (such as a semester abroad, the Kahane Oxy-at-the-U.N.
+Program, or the summer Richter Research Abroad awards).

 These awards might provide funding for short-term travel to interview a particular population, observe natural or cultural events, or consult a specialized archive.
 ASP Research Travel funds cannot be used to support an internship or to pay tuition at another institution.
 Other restrictions may apply.